jonasthewolf/gsn2x/README.md

  - All referenced elements (`supportedBy` and `inContextOf`) exist.
  - All IDs start with a known prefix.

+Uniqueness of keys is automatically enforced by the YAML format.

 Error messages are printed to stderr.